telerik/blazor-docs/introduction.md

 * [Get Started with Server-side Blazor]({%slug getting-started/server-side%})

+You can find the basics of what our packages include and how to set up a project in the [What You Need]({%slug getting-started/what-you-need%}) article.
+It is suitable for people familiar with the IDE and Blazor and lists some more advanced details than the articles above.

 ## List of Components

 Blazor is still an experimental technology and the component suite is new.
 We are constantly working on adding new features and components.